Apart from club sessions, courts may be booked in advance, click

 If you don't have a username and password for this please ask Simon Hathrell.

 The club stages an internal one-day Association Croquet One-Ball Tournament early in the season.
-This year it is on Wednesday 28th April and will be conducted in accordance with the Covid restrictions applying on the day.
+This year it is on Wednesday 27th April and will be conducted in accordance with any Covid restrictions applying on the day.

 The tournament is once again run as a charity event as part of the national Charity One-Ball Competition.

-In last year's tournament, Watford raised the largest amount of money of all clubs in the country and an all-time national record amount.
+In last year's tournament, Watford once again raised the largest amount of money of all clubs in the country, and an all-time national record amount, and the first time for a club to surpass £1000.

-It has an optional entry fee that will be donated to the British Heart Foundation.
+It has an optional entry fee that will this year be donated to MIND, the mental health charity.
 A donation of at least £5 is suggested.
-This also means that the event will become a qualifying tournament in the national Charity One-Ball Handicap Competition and, depending on the total amount raised, the winner(s) of our tournament will become eligible to play in the national final at Surbiton on Sunday 9th May.
+This also means that the event will become a qualifying tournament in the national Charity One-Ball Handicap Competition and, depending on the total amount raised, the winner(s) of our tournament will become eligible to play in the national finals, this year in two venues on Saturday 7th May at Nottingham and Sunday 8th May at Surbiton.
 Further details can be found on the Croquet Association fixture list.

 Results of these games should not be entered on the handicap card.